sycrus/openframeworks/Project_2/README.md

 - Due to lack of maker facilities, I made buttons out of tiny pushbuttons in a case made of Lego parts.
 Also, I had enough buttons to make the flippers move, but not enough for resetting the game, setting the pieces or activating the plunger.

--o fKinect: I had to experiment with the IR camera of Kinect, and how to recognize objects.
+- ofKinect: I had to experiment with the IR camera of Kinect, and how to recognize objects.
 Eventually I settled on using area of blobs (within a range for each shape), but changing values at different distances/angles from the Kinect affects the area substantially.
 I suspect it may be because of uneven IR lighting from the Kinect IR array, which can be avoided if I had a separate IR light source.

 - ofxBox2d library: ofxBox2d had a different way of creating objects that took me some time to understand, which I started with from the flippers .
 This was a good opportunity to learn about vectors, both pushing to, iterating and retrieving from them.